CoKe: Localized Contrastive Learning for Robust Keypoint Detection

-\textit{MPII Dataset.} MPII Human Pose \cite{andriluka14cvpr} has 25k images with annotations for multiple people providing 40k annotated samples (28k training,11k testing).
-MPII consists of images taken from a wide range of human activities with a challenging array of articulated poses.
+\textbf{MPII Dataset.} MPII Human Pose \cite{andriluka14cvpr} consists of images taken from a wide range of human activities with a challenging array of articulated poses.
 The keypoint visibility is annotated, enabling us to report numbers for the full dataset as well as partially occluded humans.

-\textit{ObjectNet3D Dataset.} ObjectNet3D \cite{xiang2016objectnet3d} consists of common objects in daily life and is notably more difficult compared to PASCAL3D+ as it contains more rare viewpoints, shapes and truncated objects with occlusion.
+\textbf{ObjectNet3D Dataset.} ObjectNet3D consists of common daily life objects and is notably more difficult compared to PASCAL3D+ as it contains more rare viewpoints, shapes and truncated objects with occlusion.
 We test on nine categories, chosen based on their high annotation accuracy, as some categories in ObjectNet3D have low quality annotations due to the complexity of this dataset.

 \textbf{OccludedPASCAL3D+ Dataset.} While it is important to evaluate algorithms on real images of partially occluded objects, simulating occlusion enables us to quantify the effects of partial occlusion more accurately.
 We use an analogous dataset with artificial occlusion for keypoint detection proposed in \cite{wang2020compositional} for object detection.
 It contains all 12 classes of the PASCAL3D+ dataset at various levels of occlusion.
 The dataset has a total of 3 occlusion levels, with Lv.1: 20-40\%, Lv.2: 40-60\% and Lv.3: 60-80\% of the object area being occluded.